BranchMetrics/web-branch-deep-linking-attribution/README.md

 ### &quot;banner&quot;(data)

-Display a smart banner directing a user to your app through a Branch referral link.
+Display a smart banner directing the user to your app through a Branch referral link.
 The `data` param is the exact same as in `branch.link()`.

 #### Usage